assembleco/assemble/README.md

 [Heroku Local]: https://devcenter.heroku.com/articles/heroku-local

+### API documentation

+Our application uses GraphQL to define the API.
+GraphQL has a number of advantages over RESTful JSON endpoints.
+Notably,

+* Each client request can fetch exactly the data it needs and no more.
+* We get more granular control over what data can be accessed, with a simpler and less redundant API than JSON serializers.
+* Our API is self-documenting, and automatically works with a wide range of tools like GraphiQL.

+Once you have the project set up and running in development mode, you can visit the `/graphiql` route for the interactive API interface.

 ### Testing Assemble on your local machine

 In order for Assemble to use your development machine as the server,